Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 }

-FastAPI automatically determines where each parameter comes from based on its type: simple types are path or query parameters, while Pydantic models are request body.
-The Path, Query, and Body functions let you add validation and documentation to each.
+FastAPI automatically determines where each parameter originates based on its type: simple types are path or query parameters, while Pydantic models constitute the request body.
+The Path, Query, and Body functions allow validation and documentation to be attached to each.

 Adding a Database with SQLAlchemy

-In-memory storage is fine for prototyping, but any real application needs persistent data storage.
-Let us integrate SQLite with SQLAlchemy — the same pattern works with PostgreSQL, MySQL, or any other database.
+In-memory storage is acceptable for prototyping, but any real application requires persistent data storage.
+The following section integrates SQLite with SQLAlchemy; the same pattern works with PostgreSQL, MySQL, or any other database.

 Install Database Dependencies